Walkthroughs / Manor Lords / Best Build Order and Starting Resources

 Ask for help in the comments below!

-Best Early Game Build Order in Manor Lords
+Best Build Order in Manor Lords

 Early Manor Lords can feel surprisingly punishing, so if your start feels messy, you are not doing it wrong.
 You place a few buildings, logs disappear, food stalls stay empty, and Approval (your village happiness score that affects immigration) can start dropping fast.
 This build order is meant to stop that early spiral and get you to a self-sustaining settlement quickly, even if your first layout is not perfect.